Claude Code Permission Spam? Just Ask It to Fix Itself

 - Unknown actions default to ask-first.

-- Output the final merged settings plus a short summary of allow/prompt/deny groups.
+- Output the final merged settings plus a short summary of allow/ask/deny groups.

 That's it.
 Claude reads your existing config, figures out what tools you have installed, and writes a permission set that auto-allows anything read-only while keeping a human in the loop for writes, pushes, and installs.